 I Corinthians 13:2 (NASB) “If I have the gift of prophecy, and know all mysteries and all knowledge; and if I have all faith, so as to remove mountains, but do not have love, I am nothing.”

-For a more thorough discussion of the story of humanity and where believers fit into it, see our article “A Biblical Theology of Maturity” (about 8 pp.) which explains God’s purpose for our lives.
+For a more thorough discussion of the story of humanity and where believers fit into it, see our article “A Biblical Theology of Maturity” (about 8 pp.), which explains God’s purpose of our Christian life.

 Check out our podcast on Podbean or on your favorite podcast platform (Apple, Spotify, etc.).